clebert/embedix/README.md

 [`filehandle.read([options])`](https://nodejs.org/api/fs.html#filehandlereadoptions) function to
 avoid redundant byte duplication at runtime.

+It is also advisable to declare the store as a module scope variable outside of the handler function and initialize it lazily on the first handler call.
+This enables the reuse of the store instance for subsequent calls as long as the Lambda function remains warm.

 ## Performance

 All results presented are based on the average of 1,000 query repetitions.